Gabirel/Hack-SpaceVim/en_US/installation/installation-for-linux.md

 3. Open vim in your terminal

-4. Check out whether vim has lua and python's full support, these steps are the same as [Install online](#Installl online)
+4. Check out whether vim has lua and python's full support, these steps are the same as [Install online: Start to install](#start-to-install-1)

 5. Install fonts, download fonts **in advance**: [DejaVu Sans Mono for PowerLine.ttf][font-download].